A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 Read my related post How Many Income Streams Should I Have?

 But even with diversified income streams, we still want to estimate returns from our more traditional investments.
 Let’s cover how to address all of the uncertainty next.

 The great news is that with all of the uncertainty, we can look to history to get a reasonable estimate for investment returns.
 If we don’t do this, we have nothing, and estimates are way better than not planning for retirement.

 And when we use facts and historical data we can make some very decent estimates as to how long a million dollars will last in retirement, or any other amount you have saved.

 Investment Return Challenges

 Notice that I used a fairly optimistic 5% after tax rate of return in the investment calculator example here.
 (See the image above.)
-You may be correctly thinking that that over decades stock total annual stock returns (before taxes) are around 10%.
+You may be correctly thinking that over decades stock total annual stock returns (before taxes) are around 10%.

 But there are two more important factors that have a strong influence on estimating investment returns making it so we can’t necessarily (and safely) use the 10% total annual stock market return number from the past in planning for the future.

 The first factor that complicates future investment return estimates is time.

 For example, if you’re planning to retire at 65, and think you’ll live to 90, you’ve got a solid 25 years for your investments to average positive returns, grow, and compound.